 Tell a Joke

 One of the best ways to get people to feel more comfortable is to make them laugh.
 Have a funny story about something that happened?
 Share it!
-Got a punny joke?
+Got a punny one-line joke?
 That is definitely fair game.
 Of course, be sure to avoid inside jokes that remind him of shared memories.
 Shoot for making him laugh without taking a stroll down memory lane.

 Ask 'You' Questions